“Good Vibrations”…”California Dreamin”…”Bridge Over Troubled Water”

-If you’re like most people, you may not have heard of these members of The Wrecking Crew, a group of L.A. musicians who played on some of the biggest hits of the ‘60s and ‘70s.
-Portland author Kent Hartman documents their lives and careers in his new book, as well as goes behind the scenes at the studios where they spent their time.
+How did you do?
+If you’re like most people, you probably haven’t heard of them.
+They’re three members of The Wrecking Crew — group of L.A. musicians who played on some of the biggest hits of the ‘60s and ‘70s.

-If you were an L.A. producer and you wanted to record a hit single, Hartman explained you’d call in The Wrecking Crew.
+For nearly a decade, if you were an L.A. producer and you wanted to record a hit single, you’d call in The Wrecking Crew.
 Members of The Byrds, The Beach Boys, and The Mamas and the Papas would step aside as The Wrecking Crew laid down the instrumental tracks.
-Then the members of the main band would come back to add the vocals on top.
-During his recent appearance on Think Out Loud, Hartman shared some of the dynamic stories behind the songs that topped the charts.
+Then, the members of the main band would come back to add the vocals on top.